M66B/FairEmail/tutorials/first-config.md

 ## 2. Starting the Wizard
-FairEmail has a setup wizard integrated, that will lead you through the process.
+FairEmail has a setup wizard integrated.
+It will lead you through the process.
 Choose the wizard for easy configuration.
 If your email provider is not listed, or if you want to authenticate using a password, choose "Other provider".

 **NOTE:** OAuth only works for the Play Store and GitHub version.
 Third party builds (e.g. on F-Droid) do not support OAuth.